-- Close the display. - Choose Apple (₲) > Sleep from the menu bar. - Press the power (也) button and click Sleep in the dialog that appears. - Choose Apple ( )> System Preferences, click Energy Saver, and set a sleep timer. - Press and hold the Play/Pause (>II) button on the Apple Remote for 3 seconds.
+- Close the display. - Choose Apple (\bigstar) > Sleep from the menu bar. - Press the power (也) button and click Sleep in the dialog that appears. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer.

 NOTICE: Wait a few seconds until the sleep indicator light starts pulsing (indicating that the computer is in sleep and the hard disk has stopped spinning) before you move your MacBook.
 Moving your computer while the hard disk is spinning can damage it, causing loss of data or the inability to start up from the hard disk.